Michael Drayton: 1603–1631

 By 1597, the poet was resting on his laurels.
 It seems that he was much favoured at the court of Elizabeth, and he hoped that it would be the same with her successor.
-But when, in 1603, he addressed a poem of compliment to James I, on his accession, it was ridiculed, and his services rudely rejected.
+In 1603, he addressed a poem of compliment to James I on his accession, but it was ridiculed and his services were rejected.
 His bitterness found expression in a satire, The Owl (1604), but he had no talent in this kind of composition.
 Not much more entertaining was his scriptural narrative of Moses in a Map of his Miracles, a sort of epic in heroics printed the same year.
-In 1605 Drayton reprinted his most important works, his historical poems and the Idea, in a single volume which ran through eight editions during his lifetime.
+In 1605, Drayton reprinted his most important works, his historical poems and the Idea, in a single volume which ran through eight editions during his lifetime.
 He also collected his smaller pieces, hitherto unedited, in a volume undated, but probably published in 1605, under the title of Poems Lyric and Pastoral; these consisted of odes, eclogues and a fantastic satire called The Man in the Moon.
 Some of the odes are extremely spirited.

 He had adopted as early as 1598 the extraordinary resolution of celebrating all the points of topographical or antiquarian interest in the island of Great Britain, and on this laborious work he was engaged for many years.
 At last, in 1613, the first part of this vast work was published under the title of Poly-Olbion, eighteen books being produced, to which the learned John Selden supplied notes.

 The success of this work, which has since become so famous, was very small at first, and not until 1622 did Drayton succeed in finding a publisher willing to undertake the risk of bringing out twelve more books in a second part.
 This completed the survey of England, and the poet, who had hoped "to crown Scotland with flowers," and arrive at last at the Orcades, never crossed the Tweed.

-In 1627, he published another of his miscellaneous volumes, and this contains some of his most characteristic writing.
+In 1627 he published another of his miscellaneous volumes, and this contains some of his most characteristic writing.
 It consists of the following pieces: The Battle of Agincourt, an historical poem in ottava rima (not to be confused with his ballad on the same subject), and The Miseries of Queen Margaret, written in the same verse and manner; Nimphidia, the Court of Faery, an epic of fairyland; The Quest of Cinthia and The Shepherd's Sirena, two lyrical pastorals; and finally The Moon Calf, a sort of satire.
 Nimphidia is the most critically acclaimed, along with his famous ballad on the battle of Agincourt.
+The last of Drayton's voluminous publications was The Muses' Elizium in 1630.

+In one of Drayton's poems, an elegy or epistle to Mr Henry Reynolds, he left some valuable criticisms on English poets from Chaucer's time to his own, including Shakespeare.